We created the RevelOne Top Companies Tool to help company leaders and marketers discover, track, and gain insight into leading high-growth companies.

-Our Top Companies Tool has information on more than 1,200 companies — funded by the top 50 tech venture capitalists.
+Our tool provides direct access to a list of more than 1,200 companies — funded by the top 25 tech venture capital firms.
 All companies have raised meaningful funding, built out their teams, and are growing rapidly.

-Marketers can use this tool to discover and hone in on companies they’re interested in by filtering based on the criteria that matter most to them.
-Search for companies or verticals you’re aware of and interested in learning more about, or use our custom filters to discover other high-growth companies.
-You can filter and sort based on factors such as customer type, vertical, business model, employee size, funding, VCs, culture rankings, RevelOne’s proprietary growth stage measurement, and more.
-The Top Companies Tool also connects to our Marketing Jobs Tool, where you can explore over 3,500 marketing roles available at these top companies.
+Marketers use this tool to research companies they’re following or discover new high-growth companies based on the criteria that matters most to them.
+For example, marketers can use our custom filters to search by company size, office location, culture rankings, and more.
+The Top Companies Tool also connects to our Marketing Jobs Tool, where marketers can explore over 3,500 open marketing jobs at these top companies.

 Found product-market fit and raised early rounds of funding to grow.
 Company is still exploring and testing marketing channels.
 You can impact overall strategy, wear multiple hats, and try new things, but be comfortable with less structure and rapid change.
 Equity has the highest upside potential (and risk) at this stage and you need to be flexible and adaptable.